-- i) identify what puzzled them when they first read the assigned passage from Romans; - ii) describe whether or not Johnson and/or their chosen commentary addressed this puzzle; - iii) identify what Johnson and the commentary focused on which they had not thought of, or had found unimportant; and where these works of scholarship provided new insights.
+- i) identify what puzzled them when they first read the assigned passage from Romans; - ii) describe whether or not their chosen commentary addressed this puzzle; - iii) identify what the commentary focused on which they had not thought of, or had found unimportant; and where it provided new insights.

-This presentation will take no longer than ten minutes, leaving five minutes for tutorial discussion.
+This presentation will take no longer than fifteen minutes, leaving five minutes for tutorial discussion.
 The leader is required to have prepared directive questions to help the class engage in discussion.
 NOTE: The grade depends on both the review and discussion leadership